Read This First

 Prompt 3: Write an essay on how objective and subjectively distortive framings play differently in rational minds and emotional minds.

-The section turns on Their Impact on Rational and Emotional Minds, The Role of Objective Framings in the Rational Mind, and The Impact of Subjectively Distortive Framings on the Emotional Mind.
-Each piece is doing different work, and the page becomes thinner if the reader cannot say what is being identified, what is being tested, and what would change if one piece were removed.
+Keep Their Impact on Rational and Emotional Minds, The Role of Objective Framings in the Rational Mind, and The Impact of Subjectively Distortive Framings on the Emotional Mind in the same frame.
+Each piece is doing a different job, and the page gets muddy if the reader cannot say what is being identified, what is being tested, and what would change if one piece disappeared.

-The important discipline is to keep Their Impact on Rational and Emotional Minds distinct from The Role of Objective Framings in the Rational Mind.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Their Impact on Rational and Emotional Minds distinct from The Role of Objective Framings in the Rational Mind.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

 Objective framing is generally more effective and appreciated, as these fields prioritize rational analysis and empirical evidence.